DecentralizeJustice/anonymousLocker/src/assets/terms.md

 #### Refund Policy

-If you wish to return an order that is possible.
-I will refund you whatever Amazon refunds me.
+We offer returns at our discretion.
+If we approve your order we will refund you whatever Amazon refunds us.
 The service fees, base fee and percentage fee, are not refundable.
-This refund policy excludes gift cards and prepaid access cards.